HDLuckySlevin/symfony-product-finder/README.md

   based on its description.
 - `POST /api/search/audio` – upload an audio file (field name `audio`) which is transcribed and used as the search query.

+Additional:

+- `POST /api/products/chat` – chat-style search that returns a recommendation based on similar products.

 Further examples are available in [docs/API.md](docs/API.md).
 A sanitized Postman collection can be found in [docs/api/postman_collection.json](docs/api/postman_collection.json).
+See also the documentation section below.

 ## Customization